 - AI Assistant (with memory): “Certainly!
 Considering you’re interested in traditional experiences and visiting in October, I can suggest some highly-rated ryokans in Kyoto.
 Would you prefer one near Gion or perhaps closer to Arashiyama?”

-How It Works: Storing and Retrieving
+How LLM Memory Works: Storing and Retrieving

 To achieve this recall, a memory system is integrated.
 A common approach involves:

 - Storing Interactions: Each user turn and AI response is saved.
 This can be done in various ways, including plain text logs, structured data, or, more powerfully, as embeddings within a vector database.
+This storage is fundamental to any LLM memory example.

 - Retrieval Mechanism: When a new user query arrives, the system searches the stored interactions.
 It looks for information semantically related to the current query.
+This retrieval is crucial for the LLM memory example to function effectively.

 - Context Augmentation: The retrieved information is then prepended or inserted into the prompt sent to the LLM.
 This provides the LLM with relevant past context.
+This step is where the LLM memory example truly bridges the gap.

 This process is foundational to many AI agent architecture patterns.
 This is a core aspect of any LLM memory example.

-Using Vector Databases for Memory
+Using Vector Databases for LLM Memory

 Vector databases are particularly effective for LLM memory.
 They store data as high-dimensional vectors (embeddings) generated by embedding models for memory (embedding-models-for-memory).
 When a new query comes in, its embedding is calculated, and the database efficiently finds the most similar embeddings.
 This semantic similarity search allows for the retrieval of contextually relevant past information.